sobolevn/sobolevn.github.io/_posts/2019-02-23-engineering-guide-to-user-stories.md

 2. Rewriting user stories with BDD to make them verifiable
 3. Linking user stories with tests, source code, and documentation

-While some parts might look more interesting to different categories of reader, it is important for everyone to understand the full approach.
+While some parts might look more interesting to different categories of readers, it is important for everyone to understand the full approach.

 ## Spotting and fixing problems